Fundacio-i2CAT/rumba/README.md

 3) Include yout target host ip address in `/etc/ansible/hosts`

-4) Ensure target host has ssh service enabled.
+4) Ensure target host has ssh service enabled connecting to it and permanently add ECDSA key fingerprint to the list of known hosts.

 5) Execute Ansible playbook for installing the software and its dependencies